oct0w/FB-SCRAPER/README.md

 - Ensure your profile path and ChromeDriver are correctly set in the code.

 Failure to close Chrome beforehand may lead to unexpected behavior or browser launch errors

+## 🔐 Before You Start

+To avoid browser errors and incomplete scrapes:

+- ✅ **Login to Facebook** using the Chrome profile specified in the script
+- ❌ **Close all Chrome tabs/windows** using that profile before starting the scraper
+- 🔧 Double-check paths for Chrome user profile and ChromeDriver